coronel08/my-notes/notes/docs/aws.md

 ### Monitoring

+-   AWS Systems Manager - allows to group resources like Ec2 instances, S3 buckets, by application, view operational data for monitoring and troubleshooting and take actions on groups of resources.
+    <br> <br>

 -   Cloudwatch - Focuses on the activity of AWS services and resources, reporting on their health and performance.
 Security repositry with threat analytics and metrics.
     -   Metrics -
         -   Basic Monitoring - metrics every 5 mins